-You will be trained to operate your vehicle by day and night, anywhere in the world, and in all weather conditions and terrain.
-You will be driving, operating and maintaining general service vehicles.
-You will also gain a range of licences, licence endorsements, and NZQA unit standards towards New Zealand Road Transport Industry National Certificates.
+You will be trained to operate your vehicle by day and night, in all weather conditions and terrain, from convoy driving on sealed state highways to tactical, off-road navigation.
+You will drive, operate, service and maintain your vehicles, gaining a range of licences, licence endorsements, and NZQA unit standards towards New Zealand Road Transport Industry National Certificates.

-The New Zealand Army uses a variety of vehicles, from motorbikes and cars to the Pinzgauer Light Operating Vehicle, the Unimog U1700L truck and Heavy Equipment Transport (HET).
-You will be taught how to safely operate all these vehicles in all kinds of terrain.
-You will also learn basic mechanic skills to allow you to maintain these vehicles.
+The New Zealand Army uses a huge variety of vehicles: motorbikes, cars, the Pinzgauer Light Operating Vehicle, the Unimog U1700L truck, the new technologically advanced family fleet of MAN Medium Heavy Operational Vehicles (MHOV,) and Heavy Equipment Transport (HET).
+You will be taught how to safely operate all these vehicles in all kinds of operational situations, such as passenger transport, distribution of supplies and hazardous goods transportation.
+You will also learn basic mechanic skills for operator servicing and routine maintenance.

-As well as your day to day Driver tasks you will also continue your soldier training including weapons, medical and radio/communications training.
+As well as your day to day Driver tasks, you will also continue developing soldier skills including tactical operations, weapons, specialist soldier systems, medical and radio/communications training.

 Drivers have also been deployed to East Timor, Solomon Islands and Afghanistan.
 While in these locations you could be driving infantry patrols and providing logistics support.
 When you are not doing your primary role of driving you will be doing your normal responsibilities as a soldier such as foot patrols and support to the local community.